-Fishers London Dry Gin is a coastal spirit with an adventurous heart.
-Made at Adnams’ Southwold distillery, the producers use English seaside botanicals like spignel and rock samphire to imbue their drink with a strong sense of place.
+Fishers London Dry Gin is a coastal spirit with a wild heart.
+Originally made at Adnams’ Southwold distillery, the creative minds behind this seaside tipple have crammed their bottles with beach-plucked English seaside botanicals like spignel and rock samphire, imbuing their drink with a strong sense of salty sea air.

 Fishers Gin was founded by Andrew Heald, a drinks industry veteran who was struck with the inspiration to make a gin when wandering around Suffolk.
 He told us: “We wanted to make a drink that encapsulates the flavours and diversity of wildlife on the English Coast.
 One cold and crisp spring morning I was walking along marshes near Southwold on the Suffolk coast, on some of the most beautiful RSPB land in the country and couldn’t believe how many interesting wild plants were growing.
 I was already involved with drinks production in France and Scotland and wondered how we could use these plants to make something as a tribute to this very English landscape.
 I immediately thought of gin.”

 The journey from inception to production took around a year, with the first step being the procurement of a botanist.
 They landed on James Firth, an Oxford University botanist with a vast knowledge of plant life – more specifically, of which plants give the best flavour (and of which plants give the most poison…).
 After they had James on board, the Fishers Gin team enlisted the help of Adnams Distillery and the talents of Head Distiller John McCarthy, to complete the task of making the gin.